IanRohrbacher/Choose-Ohio-First-OpenAI-Python-Project/README.md

 # COF OpenAI Python Project
-This project was created for my 2024/25 Choose Ohio First (COF) scholarship.
-It adapts and extends the [Babagaboosh](https://github.com/DougDougGithub/Babagaboosh) codebase to explore the use of Large Language Models (LLMs) for real-time, automated feedback and monitoring in coding education.
+2024/25 Choose Ohio First (COF) Scholarship Project — Proof of Concept Adapts and extends the [Babagaboosh](https://github.com/DougDougGithub/Babagaboosh) codebase to explore the use of Large Language Models (LLMs) for real-time, automated feedback and monitoring in coding education.

 ## Project Summary